-For all the VLANs and internal routing we’re using an HPE V1910-16G switch.
-While allowing us to seperate our devices into different VLANs and giving the option to connect different VLANs to eachother in case I want the devices in them to communicate.
+For all the VLANs and internal routing we're using an HPE V1910-16G switch.
+While allowing us to separate our devices into different VLANs and giving the option to connect different VLANs to eachother in case I want the devices in them to communicate.

 Approximately 70% of our shared homelab is based upon Windows virtual machines.
 Because of this, working with Windows-based technologies wasn't really a problem or a challenge anymore.
 That is why I decided to take on the challenge and create my whole homelab in just linux virtual machines.

 At the core of my homelab is the PfSense VM making sure all the other VMs can connect to the internet.
 This VM also makes sure I can make the services available from outside my own internal network besides that, it also serves as a DHCP although that might change in the future.
 Because my own homelab is on a VLAN of it's own I decided to set up the OpenVPN service, this makes it possible for me to reach the VMs inside my homelab.

 Because DNS is such a big - and awfully handy - system used for browsing the internet, it was almost a no-brainer for me to install my own DNS server(s).
 Since I don't have an impressive amount of knowledge about the possible packages providing DNS services, I decided to go with the easy option and install BIND.
 With BIND, I created both a forward lookup and reverse lookup zone.
 After that it's as easy as restarting the service and configuring the clients.